Comparing Options on Covering the Cost of Your Textbooks

 - Number of credit cards open

 Some students avoid plastic and pay for their textbooks through funds obtained as student loans.
-Students who obtain PLUS Loans, for example, are in control over the amount that they borrow on a yearly basis, and they might choose to tack on a few extra dollars in order to cover the cost of the books they’ll need for school.
+Graduate students who obtain PLUS Loans, for example, are in control over the amount that they borrow on a yearly basis, and they might choose to tack on a few extra dollars in order to cover the cost of the books they’ll need for school.
 But this option isn’t available to all students with federal loans, as these products often come with very tight borrowing limits over which the student has little control.
 Students with Direct Loans, for example, can only borrow an amount determined by the school.
 If those calculations are askew, the student might not have enough money to pay for books.

 Private loans can help to fill the gap, in some cases, as students with good credit scores may have the ability to prove that they’ll pay back the amount that they take out in a loan.
 These loans may originate in the private banking marketplace, but they often have a lower interest rate than credit cards, and they could be a good option for students who simply need to borrow in order to pay for their books.